-This bill aims to enhance regulations surrounding the delivery of electronic smoking devices and tobacco products by prohibiting such deliveries to individuals under the age of 21.
+This bill aims to enhance regulations surrounding the delivery of electronic smoking devices and tobacco products by prohibiting their delivery to individuals under 21 years of age.
 It establishes that no person may complete a delivery of these products to a residence without first obtaining the signature of a resident who is at least 21 years old.
-The bill also amends existing laws to include this requirement and clarifies that violations will be treated similarly to existing offenses related to selling or furnishing tobacco products to minors.
+The bill also amends existing laws to include this requirement and clarifies that violations will be treated similarly to existing offenses related to the sale or distribution of tobacco products to minors.

 Statutes affected: Introduced: 2A:170-51.4, 2C:33-13.1